Nwaigba66/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File: 100-set_string.c: A function that sets the value of a pointer to a char.

-File: 101-crackme_password: A file that contains the password for the crackme2 executable.
+File: 101-crackme_password: A file that contains the password for the crackme2 executable